The Generalized Matrix Separation Problem: Algorithms: Numerical Experiments

 To assess recovery accuracy, we use the relative Frobenius norm error defined as

-where $\hat L$ and $\hat S$ denote the recovered low-rank and sparse components, respectively.
+where $\hat \mL$ and $\hat \mS$ denote the recovered low-rank and sparse components, respectively.

-We consistently use $\lambda=\frac{1}{\sqrt{\min\{m, n\}}}$ as the penalization parameter, following the recommendation in \cite{CLMW11}.
+We consistently use $\lambda=\frac{1}{\sqrt{\max\{m, n\}}}$ as the penalization parameter, following the recommendation in \cite{CLMW11}.
 Other parameters used in our algorithms are explained in Section \ref{sec:iter1d} and \ref{sec:tensor}.
 For completeness, we list these parameters again below, along with recommended values:

 \begin{itemize} \item $\rho_O$: step-size parameter for ADMM (outer loop).
-Choosing $\rho_O \in \{0.5, 1\}$ is recommended by \cite{BS11, GE14} and validated by our experiments. \item $\rho_I$: step-size parameter for LASSO (inner loop).
+Choosing $\rho_O \in \{0.5, 1\}$ is recommended by \cite{BS11, GE14} and validated by our experiments. \item $\rho_I$: step-size parameter for LASSO (inner loop) if solved by ADMM.
 We also recommend choosing $\rho_I \in \{0.5, 1\}$. \item $T_O$: maximum number of iterations for ADMM. \item $T_I$: maximum number of iterations for LASSO.
 We recommend choosing a relatively small value, typically on the order of tens. \item $\epsilon_O$: convergence tolerance for ADMM.
 The value depends on users' accuracy needs. \item $\epsilon_I$: convergence tolerance for LASSO.
-The value depends on users' accuracy needs. \end{itemize} The code can be found in the github repository \url{https://github.com/xuemeic/matrix_sep}.
+The value depends on users' accuracy needs. \end{itemize} Experiments are run on a MacBook Pro with Apple M3 chip and 8GB RAM, using Matlab 2023b.
+The code can be found in the github repository \url{https://github.com/xuemeic/matrix_sep}.